leorrose/B7Fun/README.md

 2. Make sure Python is in path (if not follow this guide [Add python to path](https://datatofish.com/add-python-to-windows-path/))
 3. Make sure pip is in path (if not follow this guide [Add pip to pathe](https://appuals.com/fix-pip-is-not-recognized-as-an-internal-or-external-command/))
 4. Clone repository.
-2. Run installationWin.bat and wait untill console closes. then run project
+5. Run installationWin.bat and wait untill console closes.
+6.

 ### Project Setup (Linux):